 The above table shows how peak-to-peak voltage values vary with working voltages as per IEC-60950-1.

-According to the IEC 60664.3 standard, the pollution degree is divided into four major categories:
+According to the IEC 60947-1 standard, the pollution degree is divided into four major categories:

 - Pollution degree 4: There is a persistent conductivity, which is caused by the excess of humidity and dust contamination.
 External conditions, such as rain or snowfall, can lead to pollution degree 4 and result in persistent conductivity.

-Several steps are taken to avoid the effect of pollution degree on the creepage and clearance.
-These steps are taken in accordance with the several design features related to the PCB line spacing and the operating characteristics of the system.
+Several steps are taken to avoid the effect of pollution degree on creepage and clearance.
+These steps are taken according to the design features related to the PCB line spacing and the operating characteristics of the system.
 For instance:

 Also, heaters and fans will avoid contamination.
 The continuous energizing or application of heat is highly preferred for cases in which equipment is operated without interruption.
-Continuous energizing also avoids the excess of cooling so the condensation won’t occur.
+Continuous energizing also avoids the excess of cooling, so the condensation won’t occur.
 Furthermore, pollution degree 3 is avoided with the use of the appropriate enclosures.
-These enclosers limit external environmental factors such as moisture.
+These enclosures limit external environmental factors such as moisture.

 Typically, a single level of insulation is preferred for the electronic circuits that are not accessible.
 However, we prefer the use of double level insulation for protection against hazardous voltage.
 Several rules must be followed to implement a double-level insulation system.

-The insulation barriers are necessary for circuits that fall under safety extra-low voltage (SELV) standards.
-The user-touchable voltage or safety extra-low voltage (SELV) systems are termed as an electrical system in which the voltage cannot exceed a permissible value under normal conditions that are defined under IEC and EN 60335 standards.
+The insulation barriers are necessary for circuits that fall under Safety Extra-Low Voltage (SELV) standards.
+The user-touchable voltage or SELV systems are termed as an electrical system in which the voltage cannot exceed a permissible value under normal conditions as per IEC and EN 60335 standards.
 These SELV voltages must be non-hazardous.
-These SELV circuits operate at low power and logic levels, such as ±3.3 to ±24 VDC.
-Some of the examples of SELV circuits include input/output connectors and cables that are attached to peripheral devices such as printers and keyboards.
+These SELV circuits operate at low power and logic levels, such as ±3.3 to ±24VDC.
+Some of the examples of SELV circuits include input/output connectors and cables attached to peripheral devices such as printers and keyboards.

-Classification of Insulation Types
+Classification of insulation types